pr0kuk/pr0kuk/README.md

 # Introduction

-### I'm undergraduate bachelor MIPT student of Dpt. of Radio Engineering and Computer Technology. <br>I enjoy physics, hardware and software engineering!
+### I'm a student at MIPT Dpt. of Radio Engineering and Computer Technology. <br>I enjoy physics, hardware and software engineering!

 # :mailbox: Contact information